-It’s important to talk to your financial adviser about what you can do because maximising yours and your spouse’s super first could be a smart move.
+It’s important to talk to your financial adviser about what you can do to make the most of your and your spouse’s super.
 As super is not accessible until you’re at least preservation age – for most pre-retirees that’s now 60 - so, consider how long your savings are locked up for.
 Make sure you maintain a personal cash reserve to cover those unexpected expenses, and for the amount you choose to put into super, invest it in a way that is aligned to your risk appetite – because it is for your retirement after all.